 Our irreverent and very funny guide told us about the life of miners throughout the decades as we wandered through the workshops and tunnels.
 I also had the opportunity to crawl through a narrow passage carrying heavy equipment to experience a little of what it's like to work metres underground.
 At the end of the tour, we walked into the mountain and to mouth of mine, where we turned our torches off to experience the intensity of complete pitch darkness.

 Here you find out how world’s most northernmost brewery got started, in just 2011.
-The founders, husband and wife duo Robert Johansen and Anne Grete, battled for over 5 years to change the 1928 law, which banned brewing on Svalbard in order to to save the livers of the miners living there at the time.
+The founders, husband and wife duo Robert Johansen and Anne Grete, battled for over five years to change the 1928 law, which banned brewing on Svalbard in order to to save the livers of the miners living there at the time.

 Well, with tourists visiting now and no need to look after the welfare of non-existent miners, we got stuck in to a brewery tour.
-Here I tasted 2 delicious types of beer made with hops imported from Germany and 2000-year-old glacier water from Svalbard's Boge glacier on Svalbard.
+Here I tasted two delicious types of beer made with hops imported from Germany and 2000-year-old glacier water from Svalbard's Boge glacier on Svalbard.

 This is definitely a great excursion to include on your trip and a welcome respite from the arctic temperatures!